 For near-shore rallies such as the Rally to Maine:

 - Each vessel will have a method of communication that allows two-way communication between the vessel and other vessels in the rally.
 A permanently mounted VHF radio meets this requirement.
 The captain will have knowledge and experience in general boat handling, sail trim, reefing, navigation, vessel-to-vessel communications protocols, and rules of the road when encountering other vessels.

 For offshore rallies such as the Fall Rally to the Caribbean or the Spring Rally to the US:

 - Independent of the email capability in Item #1, each vessel will have a method for reporting their position twice each day to the Shoreside Coordinators and Ocens Tracking Map.
-Preferred methods for position reporting are Garmin InReach, SPOT Tracking Device or similar satellite tracker.
+Preferred methods for position reporting are Garmin InReach, SPOT Tracker or similar satellite tracking device.
 Also, SSB radio communication with an SDSA net controller, satellite phone contact with the Shoreside Coordinator, or a second email capability can be other methods to provide position reporting.

 - Your email capability will serve as the backup or primary means of position reporting, thus ensuring redundancy for position reporting.